-Louise has been in the E-Commerce team at Audley for nearly two years now and currently looks after South America, the Indian Subcontinent and the Polar region sections of the website.
+Louise has been in the E-Commerce team at Audley for over two years now and currently looks after South America, the Indian Subcontinent and the Polar region sections of the website.
 Previously she worked on websites for Steppes Travel and the National Trust.
 Her favourite travel experiences include scuba diving in the Maldives, sky diving in New Zealand and dog sledding in Alaska, with Nepal and Peru next on her wish list.

 Articles by Louise Hayes

 FRANK Water are making a splash for World Water Week this week (1st – 7th September) and our India team are joining them.

 They’ll be bravely giving up all tea, coffee, squash and juice for a whole week to raise money for the ‘Join Jon‘ fundraising campaign.

 Our Latin America team have been busy fundraising over the last couple of weeks for their favourite charities.

 They held cake sales in our Witney and London offices, raising over £270, and also a penalty shoot out between the different departments in our Witney office (strangely the South America team won!).